 Long-term asthma medications are usually taken for months or even years.
 They may need to be taken for the rest of your life.
-A person with chronic asthma may need to take more than one type of medication.
-This is called combination therapy.
+A person with chronic asthma may need to take more than one medication.
+It is called combination therapy.
 People with asthma should work with their doctor to find the best medication or combination of asthma treatments.

-There are a variety of long-term control medication options available for asthma sufferers.
+Various long-term control medication options are available for people living with asthma.
 These include:

 Long-acting beta agonists (LABAs)

-These drugs work by relaxing the muscles around the airways, making it easier to breathe.
+These drugs work by relaxing the muscles around the airways, making breathing easier.
 LABAs are available in both MDI and DPI formulations.

 These drugs work by blocking the action of leukotrienes, which are chemicals that contribute to airway inflammation.
 Leukotriene modifiers are available in both pill and inhaled forms.

-Mast cell stabilisers reduce the activity of mast cells.
-Mast cells are normally found in the airways, skin, and other parts of the body.
+Mast cell stabilizers reduce the activity of mast cells.
+Mast cells are usually found in the airways, skin, and other parts of the body.
 When activated, mast cells release several chemicals that contribute to airway inflammation.
-Mast cell stabilizers are available as an inhalation powder for use in the DPI format.
+Mast cell stabilizers are available as an inhalation powder in the DPI format.

-This drug is taken on a daily basis and works by relaxing the muscles around the airways and decreasing inflammation.
+This drug is taken daily and works by relaxing the muscles around the airways and decreasing inflammation.
 It is available in both pill and inhaled formulations.